wbenbihi/hourglasstensorflow/README.md

 /!\ BE SURE TO USE THE SAME CONFIG.CFG FILE OR THE METHOD WON'T BE ABLE TO ASSIGN THE RIGHT WEIGHTS

+## Testing
+You can download a pretrained model (on MPII dataset) [here](https://drive.google.com/file/d/0B03jF2Gc59lRX0ZjbFJLaWZUSUk/view?usp=sharing).
+A new Python tool file should be available soon.

 ## Greetings
 A special thanks to A.Newell for his answers.